-About Our Infection Prevention and Control Certificate
+About Our Infection Control Certificate

 Develop Best Practices for Infection Prevention and Control

 American Sentinel’s Infection Prevention and Control Certificate (IPC) courses give clinicians, nurses, physicians, managers, infection control team members and other healthcare professionals the knowledge they need to develop best practices for infection prevention and control.
 Our 15-credit Infection Prevention and Control Certificate is one of the few academic certificate programs available in this area of expertise.

 American Sentinel offers a flexible, online study format, allowing students to fit their infection control course work into their busy schedules.
 Features of the program include:

 - 15-credit (five-course) program takes approximately 10-12 months to complete (this assumes the student completes one course at a time).

 - Each course is just eight weeks long, and many courses start monthly.